Meet our Activities Coordinator, Lauren Corbett

-Our activities coordinator has been working in the home since April 2015.
-From the beginning, his aim was to make sure that residents felt they had something to look forward to each day.
-We have a varied activities programme, both in the home and in the community, and we always ask if there is anything different that residents would like to do.
+Our aim is to make sure that our residents feel they had something to look forward to each day.
+We have a varied life enrichment programme, both in the home and in the community, and we always ask if there is anything different that residents would like to do.
 Residents and families approach our Activities Coordinator and comment on how much they enjoy what we do, so that we can continue to develop our programme to the benefit of our residents.

 Life at Chester Court Care Home

-A Registered General Nurse and Head Chef at Chester Court Care Home in Bedlington has received a prestigious 10 and Year Service Award in celebration of working at Barchester Healthcare for combined 30 years.
+A carer at Chester Court care home in Bedlington has received a prestigious 15-Year Service Award in celebration of working at Barchester Healthcare for 15 years.

-Maureen Atkinson, Registered Nurse (General) started at Barchester in October 2010 and Dawn Thompson, Head Chef who started in October 2000 and have worked with residents and their relatives to ensure that their needs have been met over the years.
+Emma Thompson, now carer, started at Barchester in March 2006 and has worked with residents and their relatives to ensure that their needs have been met over the years.

 Jane McFarlane, Employee Services Director at Barchester said: “I’m always pleased to hear stories about the long service of Barchester staff and am delighted Emma has achieved this milestone.
 It is dedication like this that ensures our residents are provided with a happy place to live.”